 Should you like the look of carpeting and want it in a part of your home that has a low level of foot traffic, such as a bedroom, you may want to consider carpet floor tiles.
 Once installed, they give the same look as traditional carpeting, but are much easier to install, since they are usually of the peel and stick variety.
 If you choose this option for your home, we recommend a sleek carpet such as Berber, since this will be of higher-quality and be a better option than shag carpeting, which will instantly make your home look years older to guests and potential buyers.

 While in the past some people chose to use carpeting in their bathrooms or even kitchens, they often found out this was not the best decision they ever made.
 More often than not, carpeting in these parts of a home wore out quickly, was always wet and stained, and was virtually impossible to clean, since it was prone to mildew.
 Since times have changed, tile flooring offers you more colors, designs, and styles than ever before, meaning you can transform a room's floor into almost anything you desire.
-In fact, you can not only get ceramic or porcelain tiles that look like wood, stone, marble, or other materials, but even get engineered wood flooring that looks just like the real thing.
+In fact, you can not only get ceramic or porcelain tiles that look like wood, stone, marble, or other materials, but even get engineered wood flooring that looks just like hardwood flooring.

-Tiles can be Customized
+Tiles Can Be Customized

 The Winner?
-Tile Flooring by a Landslide
+Tile Flooring By a Landslide

-Offering a wide variety of colors and styles, versatility, and cost-effectiveness, our Oasis Tile team declares tile flooring to be the winner over carpeting by a landslide.
+Offering a wide variety of colors and styles, versatility, and cost-effectiveness, our Oasis Tile team declares tile flooring to be the winner over carpet by a landslide.
 If you agree with our assessment, it's time to look over our wide selection of all types of tiles.
 No matter what style of tile you prefer, Oasis Tile has what you need.